cube3power/atsd/api/data/messages/webhook.md

 ### Payload

-JSON fields of primitive data type (string, number, boolean) are converted into message **tags**, where tag name equals the field's full name (contains parent object names, separated by `.` character) and tag value equals field value.
+JSON fields of primitive type (string, number, boolean) are converted into message **tags**, where tag name equals the field's full name (contains parent object names, separated by `.` character) and tag value equals field value.

+`string` fields are automatically unquoted by removing leading and trailing single and double quotes, if present.

+Array elements are assigned names based on array name and element index, starting with `0` for the first element.

 Tag names are lowercased.
 Non-printable characters such as whitespace in tag names are replaced with underscore.